-When you think about sharing your home, people and pets come to mind, but we also share our outdoor spaces with a variety of wildlife, including racoons, armadillos, opossums, moles, voles, squirrels and chipmunks.
+When you think about sharing your home, people and pets come to mind.
+However, we also share our outdoor spaces with a variety of wildlife, including raccoons, armadillos, opossums, moles, voles, squirrels and chipmunks.
 Occasionally this wildlife interrupts our enjoyment of human habitats — spilling trash cans, clashing with pets, and even damaging our lawns.
 Here are some easy tips to minimize critter conflict.

 Remove Pet Food

 Raccoons, opossums, squirrels and many other animals are highly attracted to pet food.
 If you feed pets outdoors, offer food once or twice a day and remove any leftover food as soon as they finish.
 Squirrels are persistent and have been known to chew through heavy plastic bins, so if you store food outside, choose metal containers with tightly fitting lids.